peanball/github-id-username/README.md

 ## Usage

-Add this as user script to
+Add this as user script to Userscripts (Safari 13+)

-- Greasemonkey
-- Userscripts (Safari 13+)
-- Tampermonkey
-- Violentmonkey

-or other userscript browser extensions.

-For Safari, Userscript is recommended as it does as much as Tampermonkey but is available for free from the App store.
+Userscript is available for free from the App store.

+I haven't tested it with the iOS version of UserScripts yet.

 The script uses localStorage to make a longer-term cache of user IDs to name mappings, resulting in fewer hits on the github enterprise server.
 You can bust the cache by deleting the entry named `sap.tools.github.idToName` using the Safari developer tools.

 ### Update of Dynamic Data

 GitHub loads and renders some data dynamically, e.g. the contributors list on the insights page.